BioKIC/symbiota-docs/content/coll_manager/upload/links/_index.en.md

 **Simple Observation:** the assertion of a taxon being associated with the occurrence you are linking to.
 This may be, for example, the host taxon of the occurrence, a parasite, a taxon sharing the same habitat, etc.

-A template for this upload type can be found here[LINK].
+A template for this upload type can be found [here](https://biokic.github.io/symbiota-docs/documents/SimpleObservationUploadTemplate.xlsx).

 The required fields for this upload type are (1) an identifier for the occurrence (subject) you are linking to (occurrenceID, catalog number, and/or other catalog number) and (2) scientific name (of the object association being added).